Interested in Joining the lab?

 Current

-- Owen Bardsley and Skylar Johnson - paid internships with the BLM Arcata office (May 2023 - present)
+- Skylar Johnson - paid ethnobotany internship with the BLM Arcata office (May 2023 - Jan 2025)

-- Jacob Scott and Kylie Stear (Boise State University students) - sheep targeted grazing impacts on soil seed bank (Aug 2023 - present)
+- Jacob Scott and Kylie Stear (Boise State University students) - sheep targeted grazing impacts on soil seed bank (Aug 2023 - May 2024)

 - Kloe Walter and Scott Estepa - paid internships with the BLM Arcata office (2022 - 2023)

-- AJ Murphy and Owen Bardsley - drought recovery of sagebrush (2022)
+- AJ Murphy (Mark B. Rhea research scholar) and Owen Bardsley - drought recovery of sagebrush (2022)

-- Theron Taylor and Kayla Thompson - fine root biomass in mineral soil beneath duff mounds in old growth pines (2022)
+- Theron Taylor and Kayla Thompson - ecological restoration capstone project, fine root biomass in mineral soil beneath duff mounds in old growth pines (2022)

 - Cristina Winters - fine root biomass in duff mounds and mineral soil of old growth pines (2021 - 2022)

-- Jade Dodley and Shannon Rocha - fine root biomass in duff mounts of old growth pines (2022)
+- Jade Dodley and Shannon Rocha - ecological restoration capstone project, fine root biomass in duff mounts of old growth pines (2022)

 - Sarah Aguiar - phenology of California poppies (2021)

-- Sam Kelly and Cessair McKinney - estimating sagebrush seeds using a photography app (2020 - 2021) read their open access publication in March 2022 Ecological Restoration!
+- Sam Kelly and Cessair McKinney - ecological restoration capstone project, estimating sagebrush seeds using a photography app (2020 - 2021) read their open access publication in Ecological Restoration!

 - Ethan Reibsome and Beth Rouse - drought impacts on sagebrush (2019)

-- Sean Stewart and Erik Ramos - seed bank germination study along a restoration gradient at Lanphere Dunes (2019 - 2020)
+- Sean Stewart and Erik Ramos - ecological restoration capstone project, seed bank germination study along a restoration gradient at Lanphere Dunes (2019 - 2020)

-- Corina Godoy and Jonathan Vellanoweth - germination trials of Astragalus applegatei (2018 - 2019)
+- Corina Godoy and Jonathan Vellanoweth - ecological restoration capstone project, germination trials of Astragalus applegatei (2018 - 2019)

 - Roxana Mostafavi and Stephanie Bowler - drought impacts on sagebrush (2017 - 2018)